Peanut Butter Graham Cracker Toffee

 Instructions

-- Line a 9" x 13" baking sheet with foil. place graham crackers in a single layer over the foil.
-You may need to break the graham crackers to fill in the smaller spaces.
-Fill up the pan as best you can.
+- Line a 9-inch x 13-inch baking sheet with foil.
+Arrange the graham crackers in a single layer over the foil.
+You may need to break the graham crackers to fill in the smaller spaces as best you can.
+Set aside.

-- In a medium saucepan over medium heat, melt the butter.
-Add the brown sugar and cook until sugar has dissolved and it just begins bubbling.
+- Place a medium saucepan over medium heat, and melt the butter.
+Add the brown sugar.
+Cook until the sugar has dissolved and the mixture just begins to bubble.

-- Pour the sugar mixture evenly over graham crackers.
-Use the back of a spoon to spread the sugar mixture so it's evenly distributed.
+- Pour the sugar mixture over graham crackers.
+Use the back of a spoon or an offset spatula to spread the sugar evenly over the crackers.
+Immediately sprinkle the peanut butter chips all over the top.

-- Preheat oven to 350 degrees F. Place the baking sheet in oven while it preheats.
-Check on the candy every 3 to 5 minutes until peanut butter chips look a little melted.
-Carefully remove baking sheet from oven.
+- Preheat the oven to 350 degrees F. Place the baking sheet into the oven while it preheats.
+Check on the candy every 3 to 5 minutes until the peanut butter chips look a little melted.
+Carefully remove the baking sheet.

 Nutrition